-Ruba Marshood Afzal, Associate Director of Community Engagement, became involved with LCNV as a volunteer instructor before joining the staff to cultivate and foster strategic relationships with other nonprofit, civic, government and corporate entities.
+Ruba Marshood Afzal, Associate Director of Community Engagement, became involved with LCNV as a volunteer before joining the staff to foster strategic relationships with other nonprofit, civic, government and corporate entities.
 Ruba brings 15 years of international development and non-profit experience.
-She has worked with global and local agencies, ranging from the United Nations to small non-profits in different parts of the world, cultivating collaborative partnerships among communities and stakeholders to organize and advocate for their interests.
+She has worked with global and local agencies, ranging from the United Nations to small organizations in different parts of the world, cultivating collaborative partnerships among communities and stakeholders to organize and advocate for their interests.
 Ruba was recently appointed to the Alexandria City Public School 2025 Strategic Planning Committee and serves on the Board of Trustees of the non-profit Montessori School of Northern Virginia.
-An alumna of the 2018-2019 Princeton AlumniCorps’ Emerging Leaders program.
-She received her BSc from University of Maryland and her MA from Duke University.
-Ruba is a first-generation American, fluent in Arabic.
-A published photographer and photo-editor, Ruba also enjoys exploring the outdoors with her kids and sharing a great meal with family and friends.
+An alumna of the Princeton AlumniCorps’ Emerging Leaders program, she received her BSc from University of Maryland and her MA from Duke University.
+Ruba is a first-generation American, fluent in Arabic, and a published photographer and photo-editor.
+She also enjoys exploring the outdoors with her kids and sharing a great meal with family and friends.

 Jordan Alexander, Student Services Coordinator, was born in Frankfurt, Germany to a military family.
 He has held positions working for BMW of North America, Airrosti Rehab Centers, and the Public Allies program of Washington D.C, before coming to Literacy Council of Northern Virginia.
 Jordan has travelled extensively to over twenty countries throughout the world and a majority of the United States.
 The experience of interacting with peoples of diverse backgrounds opened his eyes to many issues during his childhood.
 In his free time, Jordan enjoys photography, writing, travelling, listening to music, and being around cars and motorcycles.
 Jordan earned his bachelor degrees in International Studies from Ohio Wesleyan University with a minor in Anthropology and Sociology.
 He hopes to earn his masters in Conflict Analysis or Intercultural Conflict Management in the future.